GrowMap

 The more authoritative sites that point to your content, the better.
 Backlinks tell Google your content is valuable, engaging, and well-liked for that topic.

-Beyond just asking people to link to it as a reference, you should pitch your infographic to sites, offer to write a guest post on the topic pointing back to your infographic, or encourage sites to syndicate your piece.
+Beyond just asking people to link to it as a reference, you should pitch your infographic to sites, offer to write a post on the topic pointing back to your infographic, or encourage sites to syndicate your piece.

 Those are just ideas, but you want a backlink outreach strategy in place for any major pieces of content you publish.